It was the most anticipated day of the year: the staff sample sale.

 Let me be clear—I’m not arguing ‘down with capitalism’.
 Working for an international aid and development agency, I recognise the fashion industry’s huge potential to bring people out of poverty and provide a dignified living to millions of families.
 But the current system isn’t quite there yet, with most workers still not being paid a living wage.

-I’ve been just as guilty as the next person of a few little splurges to make lockdown more exciting.
-Nothing brightens endless months stuck at home like the buzz from your postman arriving at your door.
-But my challenge to you today is, be conscious of your purchases.
+I’ve been just as guilty as the next person of a few little splurges.
 Don’t get swept off your feet in an adrenaline-induced sample sale.

-According to Baptist World Aid’s Australian Ethical Consumer Report, 87 per cent of consumers want to change their fashion consumption habits to consume more ethically.
-But just 46 per cent indicate they regularly follow through on this.
+According to Baptist World Aid’s Australian Ethical Consumer Report, 70 per cent of consumers want to change their fashion consumption habits to consume more ethically.
+But just 50 per cent indicate they regularly follow through on this.
 Look, I get it.
 It’s hard.
 We all have good intentions, but it’s difficult to hold ourselves to account.
-I’m sure we all intended on using months of lockdown to get fit and bake bread and learn a new language, but in reality, most of us probably spent it on the couch ordering Uber Eats with a Netflix binge.
+I’m sure we all start the year with great intentions to get fit, learn a language and stop buying takeaway but come February, a lot of us are probably on the couch ordering Uber Eats with a Netflix binge.
 Ethical consumption is no different—it takes discipline and learning.

 So, what can we do to become more ethical consumers (especially when we’ve got a barrage of Black Friday sales coming our way)?